The capability crisis is already here: a wake-up call for workforce leaders

 Recently, on a 26-hour flight from the USA to Sydney, I lay wide awake.
 My mind raced.
 I was deeply engrossed in thoughts about recent conversations with industry leaders and customers.
 In the last 8 days, I collaborated with business and workforce leaders from diverse industries.
 We engaged in strategic thinking to solve their challenges.

-• Updating workforce skills for evolving business needs is essential for staying competitive.
+• Updating workforce capabilities for evolving business needs is essential for staying competitive.

 • Integrating new technologies effectively in business operations poses a significant challenge.